Shafia family murders: Background

-In 1979 or 1980, Mohammad Shafia married Rona Mohammed.
+In 1978, Mohammad Shafia married Rona Mohammed.
 The couple did not have children, and medical tests confirmed that Rona was unable to have children.
 In keeping with Afghan custom, and at Rona's behest, Mohammad Shafia took Tooba Yahya as his second wife.
-The second wedding took place in 1989, and Rona features prominently in many wedding photographs, many of which feature Shafia flanked by his two wives.
-The three of them lived together in one household, as is customary, and Tooba gave birth to seven children.
-Rona participated fully in raising and caring for the children and bonded strongly with them as though they were her own.
-Her relationship with her co-wife, however, was less idyllic.
+The second wedding took place in 1988, and many of the wedding photographs feature Shafia flanked by his two wives.
+The three of them lived together in one household, and Tooba gave birth to seven children.
+Rona participated in raising and caring for the children and bonded with them as though they were her own.
+Her relationship with Tooba was less than idyllic.

 The Shafia family left Afghanistan in 1992.
 They moved to Australia for a brief time.
 Later, they relocated to the United Arab Emirates, where they lived for over a decade.
 Mohammad Shafia made a considerable fortune in Dubai, working in the used car business and later diversifying into real estate.
 By 2007, he was a multimillionaire.
 He soon decided to take advantage of an immigration program introduced by the government of Quebec in Canada which offered permanent residence and eventual citizenship to people who invested significant money in the province.
 Shafia invested $2 million in purchasing a strip-mall on the outskirts of Montreal; he invested a further $200,000 in building a spacious new house for his family.
 Shafia, his second wife Tooba, and their seven children immigrated to Canada and settled in the Saint-Léonard borough of Montreal in 2007.
 Five months later, Shafia sponsored Rona's immigration, telling authorities that she was his cousin and that she would work as a cook and housekeeper.

 According to a family member's interview, Rona was trapped in an abusive, loveless marriage, trying in vain to convince her husband to grant her a divorce.
 Rona's siblings claimed that she feared for her life during the days leading up to her death.
 Tooba allegedly said to Rona, "You are a slave; you are a servant."
 Reportedly, the Shafias held all of Rona's identity documents, including her passport, so Rona believed she could not flee to another country where she had relatives.
 The Montreal Gazette reported that Rona emigrated to Canada as a domestic servant on a visitor's visa and that her husband and co-wife "held [the visa's renewal] over her head like an axe ready to fall."

 The interviewed family member also stated that the Shafia family's eldest daughter, Zainab, was in a relationship with a Pakistani boy that elicited much anger from her father; the family member claimed to have overheard the father's threats to kill Zainab.

-With Mohammad Shafia, Tooba Mohammad Yahya, and their eldest son Hamed Shafia all in custody during the trial, the remaining Shafia children, two girls, and a boy, were being cared for under social services.
+With Mohammad Shafia, Tooba Mohammad Yahya, and their eldest son Hamed Shafia all in custody during the trial, the remaining Shafia children, two girls, and a boy, were being cared for by social services.